 If the startup has the option to repay in cash, investors will not get the shares they are after.
 Instead, they get their initial invested amount, plus accrued interest in cash.
 That could be a serious disappointment for investors that endured the high risk of investing in a startup but are merely compensated by a return which could have simply been achieved by investing in a loan.
 This is not how the risk/return mechanism should work.

-The fairest and clear cut way is to make it mandatory to convert into shares during either a qualifying event or at maturity.
+The fairest and clear cut way is to make it mandatory for convertibles to convert into shares during either a qualifying event or at maturity.
 The only way of opting out should be when both startup and investor mutually agree on not converting and paying back the investor plus interest.
 But remember, you should always treat your investors equally, so if you offer one investor the option of opting out, then you should offer it to all investors.

 Sign up for Leapfunder to discover promising new startups: